 Commercial units, commercial space, recreational vehicles and campers, second homes, seasonal, short-term, and vacation rental homes, or detached structures (detached garages, sheds, barns, shops, storage or outbuildings) are not eligible for the Program.
-Exceptions may be made if required by local codes or verified HOA requirements as part of an eligible 1-4-unit structure type.
+Exceptions may be made if required by local codes, verified HOA requirements as part of an eligible 1-4-unit structure type, or on a case-by-case basis with Program approval.